-VERTIGO / VESTIBULAROur physiotherapists will screen for vestibular conditions that can be responsible for symptoms of dizziness, nausea, difficulty with gaze stability, involuntary eye movements or vertigo.
+VERTIGO & VESTIBULAR PHYSIOTHERAPYOur physiotherapists will screen for vestibular conditions that can be responsible for symptoms of dizziness, nausea, difficulty with gaze stability, involuntary eye movements or vertigo.

 What is Vertigo and Vestibular Rehabilitation?

-The most common cause of vertigo is BPPV (Benign Paroxysmal Positional Vertigo), which is often provoked up looking up, lying down flat quickly, bending forward and rolling in bed.
-It is a biomechanical problem that is assessed in the clinic, and if confirmed to be BPPV, can often be treated in 1-3 sessions.
+The most common cause of vertigo is BPPV (Benign Paroxysmal Positional Vertigo), which is often provoked by looking up, lying down flat quickly, bending forward and rolling in bed.
+It is a biomechanical problem that is assessed in the clinic, and if confirmed to be BPPV, can often be treated in 1-3 vestibular physiotherapy sessions.

 We recommend that you bring a friend or family member with you on your first session, as your symptoms will be provoked during the assessment, which can make driving difficult.